A complete guide to Zendesk chatbot tools in 2026

 Most businesses go one of two ways with this:

-1. Use the native Zendesk AI: This is Zendesk's own tool, built right into the platform.
+Use the native Zendesk AI: This is Zendesk's own tool, built right into the platform.
 It’s made to work smoothly with other Zendesk products, like its Help Center.
-It’s a handy place to start, but its abilities are often stuck within the Zendesk universe.
+It’s an excellent, deeply integrated choice for teams that operate primarily within the Zendesk ecosystem.

-2. Use a third-party integration: These are specialized AI platforms that plug into Zendesk.
-They let you get around the native tool's limits by offering more flexibility, stronger features, and the ability to pull in knowledge from places outside of Zendesk.
+Use a third-party integration: These are specialized AI platforms that plug into Zendesk.
+They allow you to enhance the native tool's capabilities by offering additional flexibility and the ability to pull in knowledge from places outside of Zendesk.

 A deep dive into Zendesk's native AI agent